tomerk122/NewCode/UserManagement.Api/README.md

 - `GET api/Users/{Userid}` - Get user by ID
 - `POST api/Users/AddUSer` - Create a new user
 - `POST api/Users/SearchUser` - Search a user by his First Name Or last
-- `Post api/Users/GenerateToken` - Get a JWT Token from the API, An end user needs to write the company name, and then there is validation of the IP address.
+- `Post api/Users/GetToken` - Get token for authentication, User need to login to get a token

 ## Technical Implementation Details